Receive data from Epiq Solution's Bitshark RF board

 The SDREpiqBitsharkReceiver System object has an optional lost samples output port.
 When this port is active, it outputs a logical signal that indicates whether the System object is processing data in real time.
 If the System object is not keeping up with the hardware, the signal indicates the approximate number of lost samples.

-This port is useful for determining real-time operation of System objects.
-If your code is not running in real time, see Apply Burst-Mode Buffering.
+This port is a useful diagnostic tool for determining real time operation of the System objects.
+If your code is not running in real time, see Xilinx FPGA-Based Radio Processing Errors and Fixes.

 hSDR = comm.SDREpiqBitsharkReceiver( ...
 'IPAddress', '192.168.0.2', ...
 'CenterFrequency', 2.5e9, ...
 'ADCRate', 100e6, ...
 'DecimationFactor', 100); hLogger = dsp.SignalSink; for counter = 1:20 [data, dataLength] = step(hSDR); if (dataLength) step(hLogger, data); end end